History of Solidarity: Party and trade union (1989–2020)

 In 2006, Solidarity had some 1.5 million members making it the largest trade union in Poland.
 Its mission statement declares that Solidarity, "basing its activities on Christian ethics and Catholic social teachings, works to protect workers' interests and to fulfill their material, social and cultural aspirations."

 The European Solidarity Centre, a museum and library devoted to the history of Solidarity and other opposition movements of the Eastern Bloc, opened in Gdańsk on August 31, 2014.
 In 2020, to commemorate the 40th anniversary of the creation of the Solidarity movement many important landmarks around the world were lit up in white and red colours including the Niagara Falls, Christ the Redeemer Statue, Széchenyi Chain Bridge in Budapest, Wrigley Building in Chicago, Qutb Minar in New Delhi with posters and Solidarity logos being displayed in cities such as Berlin, Dublin, NATO headquarters in Brussels, Belgrade and Santa Monica in California.

+Solidarity endorsed Andrzej Duda, the Law and Justice (PiS) candidate in the 2020 Polish presidential election.
+Solidarity also endorsed Karol Nawrocki, the Law and Justice (PiS) candidate in the 2025 Polish presidential election.